tcbegley/tcbegley.github.io/src/content/posts/mcmc-part-1.md

         return sample + jump
 ```

-Instantiating `NormalProposal` produces a callable object that adds Gaussian
+Instantiating `NormalProposal` produces a callable object that adds normally
-noise with the specified scale to the argument.
+distributed noise with the specified scale to the argument.

 We also need a target distribution to sample from.
 Let's start simple and use a
 multivariate normal distribution.
 Again, this can be quite neatly implemented as